Obi1knube/E-commerce-Obiora/README.md

 *Here is a walkthrough video demonstrating the functionality of the application and all of the acceptance criteria being met: https://drive.google.com/file/d/1I8AwGp65tVAxADJbIYj3WFKRzAfz31-U/view

-* The URL of the GitHub repository.
-Give the repository a unique name and include a readme describing the project.